jessgordon/CV/README.md

 - First Class Honours

 **Vyners Secondary School** (Sep 2009 to Sep 2011)\
-A Levels:
+A Levels
-- 3 A*s in Mathematics, Chemistry and Psychology\
+- 3 A*s in Mathematics, Chemistry and Psychology
-AS Levels:
-- A in Art
+- A (AS Level) in Art

 ## Experience